-Pay-for-Performance Sharehol der Alignment Accountability for Short- and Long- Term Performance F 3, executive officers with the y's shareholders in creating Annual performance bonuses and long-term incentives are intended to reward a reasonable and competitive balance of short- and long-term financial and strategic business results, with an emphasis on managing the business over the long-term.
-Competitiveness Attraction and Retention All components of compensation are designed to be competitive with companies in similar industries with comparable sales volume and financial performance in order to attract, retain and motivate high performing executives in an environment where companies are increasingly competing for high-caliber talent.
-Reducing the Possibility f goal of attracting, developi establish and drive financia build long-term shareholde sation program is designed to achieve the Company's ng and retaining global business leaders who can all and strategic growth objectives that are intended to r value.
+Pay-for-Performance Shareholde r Alignment Accountability for Short- and Long- Term Performance All components of variable compensation are tied to the performance of the Company, division or region.
+Long-term incentives are of financial interests of the ex- interests of the Company's long-term shareholder value secutive officers with the shareholders in creating Annual performance bonuses and long-term incentives are intended to reward a reasonable and competitive balance of short- and long-term financial and strategic business results, with an emphasis on managing the business over the long-term.
+Competitiveness Attraction and Retention All components of compensation are designed to be consimilar industries with comparable sales volume and fin to attract, retain and motivate high performing executive companies are increasingly competing for high-caliber to nancial performance in order es in an environment where Company's goal of attract nsation program is designed to achieve the ing, developing and retaining global business and drive financial and strategic growth objectives long-term shareholder value.